Put It All on Me

-"Put It All on Me" is a song by English singer-songwriter Ed Sheeran from his compilation album, No.6 Collaborations Project (2019), released through Asylum Records and Atlantic Records on 12 July 2019.
-It features English singer-songwriter Ella Mai.
-The song was written by Sheeran, Howell and Fred Gibson, with the latter handling the production.
+"Put It All on Me" is a song by English singer-songwriter Ed Sheeran featuring fellow English singer-songwriter Ella Mai written alongside producer Fred as a track from the former's fourth studio album, No.6 Collaborations Project, released through Asylum Records and Atlantic Records on 12 July 2019.

 Lyrics

 The lyrics of the song is about someone they love and how they can always rely on each other.
 It describes the affection between Sheeran and Mai then the former sings about how he needs the touch and warmth of his woman following a hard day of interaction with the world.
 Also, his girl is his escape into bliss.
 The chorus of the song deals with Sheeran offering the girl the same patronage while inviting his girl to put all her troubles and worries on him hoping that he will absorb them away from her.
 Mai had a hard time putting words about how she feels for Sheeran.
 In this relationship, the couple created a perfect balance as they rely and depend on each other which is quite beautiful.